BetselotYitagesu/credit-risk-model/README.md

-## 📊 Credit Scoring Business Understanding
+## 📊 Credit Scoring Business Understanding TASK 1

 In regulated financial services, **_ credit scoring models _** must balance predictive performance with transparency, fairness, and compliance.
 This project is guided by key considerations from the Basel II Accord and the unique data constraints faced; such as the absence of direct default labels.
 This section summarizes the business and regulatory context for building a responsible and robust credit scoring model.